mgm152002/infra.ai_backend/README.md

 ## RoadMap
 > _Coming soon_
 ---
-This Project is in active Development and more features can be added or removed, we are working on an offfical feature release roadmap some of the features mentioned here are still in development
+This Project is in active Development and more features can be added or removed, we are working on an offfical feature release roadmap, some of the features mentioned here are still in development.